-To build a big bench press, you need to work your pressing from a variety of different angles, grips, and setups.
+To build a big bench press, you need to work your pressing from various angles, grips, and setups.
 Today, we’re going to look at board pressing—another powerlifting technique you see people doing everywhere, in one variation or another.
 Walk into any commercial gym in America these days, and you’ll see people doing partial lifts—whether they know what they’re doing or not.
-Where’d all this stuff come from?
+So where’d all this stuff come from?

 Certain techniques are like “dirty little secrets” in the fitness industry, and board presses fall into that classification.
-It’s like all the gurus find a bunch of shit that works, and say, “Hey, let’s all pretend this didn’t originally come from powerlifting, okay?”
+All the gurus find a bunch of shit that works and say, “Hey, let’s all pretend this didn’t originally come from powerlifting, okay?”

 Chairman of the Boards

-Anyway, everyone wants a big bench, and board pressing is a hidden gem of an assistance move that’ll help you get one, quickly.
+Everyone wants a big bench, and board pressing is a hidden gem of an assistance move that’ll help you quickly get one.
 Board pressing will help you build more triceps and lockout power, and it’ll allow you to get used to loads you typically wouldn’t be able to handle.
-This is also a great way to keep your bench press strong while workout around pec and shoulder injuries.
+This is also a great way to keep your bench press strong around pec and shoulder injuries during workouts.

 How To Work Them In

-To get started with any kind of board pressing, I suggest performing your normal bench workout for the day, then supplementing with some lockout work.
-As it relates to the 10/20/Life program, board pressing is absolutely perfect for addressing your weak points, because you can zero in on the exact points in your range of motion where you’re weak.
+To get started with any board pressing, I suggest performing your normal bench workout for the day, then supplementing with some lockout work.
+As it relates to the 10/20/Life program, board pressing is absolutely perfect for addressing your weak points because you can zero in on the exact points in your range of motion where you’re weak.

 If you’re fortunate enough to train in a gym that actually has dedicated boards, each board is approximately 2” thick.
-If you’re consistently missing at the top of your range of motion when you bench, you’d use a 4 or 5-board.
-If you miss in the middle, you’d tend more toward a 3-board.
-If you’re the kind of bencher who can always complete a lift if you get it at least halfway up, you want to go with a 1 or 2-board.
+If you’re consistently missing at the top of your range of motion when you bench, you will use a four or 5-board.
+If you miss in the middle, you will tend more toward a 3-board.
+On the other hand, if you’re the kind of bencher who can always complete a lift if you get it at least halfway up, you want to go with a one or 2-board.

-If you’re always missing directly off your chest, however, anything other than a 1-board probably won’t be much use until you address your form and leverages.
+However, if you’re always missing directly off your chest, anything other than a 1-board probably won’t be much use until you address your form and leverages.
 Remember, there’s no substitute for perfect form, so in this case, your best bet would be to refer to the form and technique cues section in 10/20/Life to fix any issues you have.

-Not everyone can train with a partner to hold the boards, but if you’re training by yourself, you can still board press by strapping the board to your chest with a mini-band.
-As you lie down on the bench, make sure the board is straight, and firmly attached to your body.
+Not everyone can train with a partner to hold the boards, but if you’re training yourself, you can still board press by strapping the board to your chest with a mini-band.
+Then, make sure the board is straight and firmly attached to your body as you lie down on the bench.

 Do not sink the board into your chest or bounce it.
 Instead, lightly tap or touch it, and then explode.
-Lower the board in a controlled motion, and touch the board directly in the middle—again, without sinking or heaving the bar.
-To get this right, adjust the board either toward your belly or your throat.
+Next, lower the board in a controlled motion, and touch the board directly in the middle without sinking or heaving the bar.
+Adjust the board either toward your belly or your throat to get this right.

 Varying Grip Styles

 Again, we’re working on your weak points here, so the grips you’ll be using will depend on where you’re missing.
-If you’re a medium-framed lifter who uses a medium grip, use a closed grip with your board pressing on some days.
+For example, if you’re a medium-framed lifter who uses a medium grip, use a closed grip with your board pressing on some days.

 This, however, can always vary.
 Typically, a lifter with lockout issues will board press with a closed grip, while someone who misses right off their chest would be better served by using a wider grip.
-A close grip would entail moving your hand about 2” close to the smooth part of the bar, and a wide grip would have your hands 2” further out.
+This is because a close grip would entail moving your hand about 2” close to the smooth part of the bar, and a wide grip would have your hands 2” further out.

-You can also do any of these variations as a main movement on your bench days, done either for reps or for singles.
-Play with all the different variations here, extending or shortening your range of motion to give yourself a break from doing the same old crap all the time.
+You can also do any of these variations as the main movement on your bench days, either for reps or singles.
+Play with all the different variations here, extending or shortening your range of motion to give yourself a break from doing the same old crap.

 Putting It All Together

-None of this is rocket science, but adding a few little custom twists to the basics seems to work wonders for just about everyone.
-Your offseason programming is time to work stuff like board pressing in, because that’s when you’ll have the time to experiment with things to see what works for you.
+None of this is rocket science, but adding a few little custom twists to the basics works wonders for just about everyone.
+So your offseason programming is time to work stuff like board pressing in because that’s when you’ll have the time to experiment with things to see what works for you.

-I’ve said this many times at this point, but the main premise of 10/20/Life is analyzing your weak points, and then addressing them.
-This is a fairly straightforward process, but it takes time to figure out the exact movements that’ll give you the proper training effect.
-With that in mind, board pressing could be just the thing to turn you into a world class bench presser.
+I’ve said this many times at this point, but the main premise of 10/20/Life is analyzing your weak points and then addressing them.
+This is a fairly straightforward process, but it takes time to figure out the exact movements to give you the proper training effect.
+With that in mind, board pressing could be just the thing to turn you into a world-class bench presser.